amclin/devopsculture/_kpis/agility-index.md

 ---
 title: Agility Index
-layout: default
+layout: kpi
+author: Anthony McLin
 ---
-# Agility Index
 Due to the rapid pace of market change and customer demand, Agility is the single most important indicator of performance in a modern organization.
 As large organizations adopt digital transform strategies, and as small technology companies grow, it becomes imperitive to find some way to measure the agility of teams in a consistent objective way.

 Delivering Agility requires looking at our Key Performance Indicators with new eyes.
 What matters is not the total efficiency we can deliver, instead what matters is how quickly we can pivot to new directions.
 Our job as technologists has changed.
 We are now expected to deliver a **culture** of enablement and agility across the organization, not simply to build and install tools that make others more efficient.